microconfig/microconfig/README.md

 * `*.secret` for the secret configuration.
 * For static files - see the 'Templates files' section.

 You can use all the configuration types or only some of them.
-Also you can override the default extensions or add your own.
+Also you can override the default extensions or add your own config types.

 # Basic folder layout
 Let’s take a look at a basic folder layout that you can keep in a dedicated repository.